JanFrancksen/Donna/README.md

 ## Using this template

-Clone this repo and run
+Create a repo based on this template and run

 ```sh
 pnpm install